- Know the benefits of cardiovascular exercise.

-Aerobic exercise works to burn stored fat from adipose tissue, improve cardiovascular health and fitness, and improve the body’s ability to recover.
+Aerobic exercise burns stored fat from adipose tissue improves cardiovascular health and fitness and improves the body’s ability to recover.

 Atrophy is the wasting away or loss of muscle tissue.
 This is more likely to occur with type II fibers than with the type I fibers often used in aerobic exercise.

 Aerobic training may also accompany increases in the number and size of blood vessels due to the greater need for oxygen.